Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Experiments

 \section{Experiments}

 This section analyzes and evaluates our proposed ``describe, explain, plan, and select" (DEPS) method.
 To minimize performance variation caused by the low-level controller, we standardize all experiments with one controller learned by behavior cloning.
 We refer to the details of this controller in Appendix \ref{sec:controller}.
-In Section~\ref{sec:setup}, we introduce our testing environments and our proposed Minecraft Task101, consisting of the hardest 71 tasks distilled from Minedojo~\citep{minedojo}.
+In Section~\ref{sec:setup}, we introduce our testing environments and our evaluation task set, consisting of the hardest 71 tasks from MCU SkillForgeChain~\cite{mcu}.
 In Section~\ref{sec:results}, we report our performance in the context of existing LLM-based planners.
 Ablation studies are conducted in Section~\ref{sec:ablation}.
-Finally, we pay close attention to the hardest among Task101, \texttt{ObtainDiamond}, which is long-hailed as a major challenge in the community.
+Finally, we pay close attention to the hardest task, \texttt{ObtainDiamond}, which is long-hailed as a major challenge in the community.
+The experiments on ALFWorld and Tabletop Manipulation environments are shown in Appendix~\ref{sec:other_exp}.